InitialPrefabs/UGUIDOTS/README.md

 * macOS
 * Windows 64 bit

+## Beta/Experimental Content
+Check out the `develop` branch of the repository for the redesigned system!
+This is something I've been working on lately and it redesigns how conversion and transformations are done.
+I haven't decided to merge this into the `master` branch as of late because I am trying to update the entire documentation and some features are missing.

 ## Wiki
 The [wiki](Wiki/Home.md) is currently being worked on and contains basic information about Image/Text pipelines.